lyubogankov/adventofcode2022/day11/README.md

 **Unit testing**

 I wrote unit tests (`test_solution.py`) so that I could compare the output of my solution to the problem description on the example input.
 I wrote my solution to optionally generate strings that match the format of the puzzle description, so that I could use string comparison as the assertion within my unit tests.
-I tested:
+I tested everything that was spelled out in the problem description, which was:
 - Input file parsing
 - Actions performed by each monkey during very first round
 - Post-round game state for selected rounds between [1, 20]